The Theatre Group at SBCC presents OTHER DESERT CITIES

 Brooke Wyeth returns home to Palm Springs after a six-year absence to celebrate Christmas with her parents, her brother, and her aunt.
 Brooke announces that she is about to publish a memoir dredging up a pivotal and tragic event in the family’s history—a wound they don’t want reopened.
 As lives are examined and secrets are revealed, the question becomes whether the family will ever be able to come to terms with its shadowy past.

-Performances will be October 12-29, 2016, Thursday through Saturday @ 7:30pm, All performances have the assisted listening system available and the Garvin Theatre is wheelchair accessible.
-Ticket prices are: Thursday evening $24 general/$19 seniors/$14 students, Friday and Saturday evening $26 general/$21 seniors/$17 students.
+Performances will be October 12-29, 2016, Thursday through Saturday @ 7:30pm, Sundays @ 2pm.
+All performances have the assisted listening system available and the Garvin Theatre is wheelchair accessible.
+Ticket prices are: Thursday evening and Sunday matinees $24 general/$19 seniors/$14 students, Friday and Saturday evening $26 general/$21 seniors/$17 students.
 The Garvin Theatre is located on the West Campus of Santa Barbara City College in the 900 block of Cliff Dr. Parking is free and near the Theatre.
 For information or reservations call the Garvin Theatre Box Office at 805-965-5935 or purchase tickets online at www.theatregroupsbcc.com.

 Event Details